acdh-oeaw/generic-de-web-app/_posts/2016-08-11-part-2-getting-started.md

 ![image alt text]({{ site.baseurl }}/images/part-2/image_5.jpg)

-Of course we need to populate these collections with some documents.
+Of course, we need to populate these collections with some documents.

-In *resources/css* add your favorite [bootstrap library](http://getbootstrap.com/).
+In *resources/css*, add your favorite [bootstrap library](http://getbootstrap.com/).
 We are using bootstrap-3.0.3.min.css which you can copy and paste from eXist-db’s shared *shared-resources* collection.

-In *resources/js* create a collection *jquery* and one called *tablesorter*.
-In *resources/js/jquery* add the [jQuery](https://jquery.com/) library of your choice (but it should be compatible with your chosen bootstrap library).
+In *resources/js*, create a collection *jquery* and one called *tablesorter*.
+In *resources/js/jquery*, add the [jQuery](https://jquery.com/) library of your choice (but it should be compatible with your chosen bootstrap library).

-In *resources/js* add the bootstrap javascript libraries needed for bootstrap.
-For the time being we are done and our resource collection should look like on the screenshot below.
+In *resources/js*, add the bootstrap javascript libraries needed for bootstrap.
+For the time being, we are done and our resource collection should look like on the screenshot below.

 ![image alt text]({{ site.baseurl }}/images/part-2/image_6.jpg)

 ## URL Forwarding

 After having our libraries in place, we have to set the matching links in *templates/pages.html* right.
-But before we will do this, we will need to declare another rerouting variable in *controller.xql* which will forward any URL containing this variable to a defined collection which will serve as absolute root.
+But before we do this, we will need to declare another rerouting variable in *controller.xql* which will forward any URL containing this variable to a defined collection which will serve as absolute root.

 ### $app-root

-We can use the same logic as the people from eXist-db with their** $shared** variable creating our **$app-root** variable which will point to our applications root directory.
+We can use the same logic as the people from eXist-db did with their ** $shared** variable, creating our **$app-root** variable which will point to our applications root directory.
 So after their code in **controller.xql**

 ```xquery
 else if (contains($exist:path, "/$shared/")) then